newrelic/entity-definitions/docs/guid_spec.md

 ## Additional guidelines

-- If a third-party identifier is used as a domain ID, that identifier should be documented by the third party as a primary and invariant identifying value of the entity.
+- If a third-party identifier is used as an identifier, that identifier should be documented by the third party as a primary and invariant identifying value of the entity.
-- If the domain ID is based on multiple values, these values:
+- If the identifier is based on multiple values, these values:
     - Must only consist of values required to uniquely identify the entity within its domain
     - Must not include metadata, superfluous to identifying the entity
-    - Must be used in a consistent way to generate the domain ID
+    - Must be used consistently to generate the identifier